fadaaszhi/ambavia/README.md

 Incomplete implementation of [Desmos Graphing Calculator](https://www.desmos.com/calculator).

-Currently it has a cool robust two-stage (Desmos-flavored) LaTeX parser and a half-baked bytecode generator that can evaluate expressions you give it in the command line.
-No plotting or anything, you can't even define variables.
+Currently it can parse a list of expressions/assignments, do name resolution and type checking, compile everything into bytecode and then interpret the bytecode to spit out the result of each expression.
+No plotting or UI yet.